varunyn/sonarQube_workshop/LabGuide200.md

     ![](images/200/lab200_configureSonar_5.png)

-- Select the Sonar Server which we created for the dropdown list.
+- Select the Sonar Server which we created in previous step from the dropdown list.

     ![](images/200/lab200_configureSonar_6.png)